 I Need to Drop a Class.
 How Will That Impact My Financial Aid?

 Please check the Satisfactory Academic Progress Chart to review your options.
 If you are on Financial Aid Probation or Financial Aid Warning status, dropping (or otherwise not completing) a class may cause future aid to be canceled.
 Dropping a certain number of credits may cause future aid to be canceled, even if you are not on Probation or Warning status.
-You can check to see if you are on Financial Aid Probation or Warning on the Financial Aid Portal.
+You can check to see if you are on Financial Aid Probation or Warning in the Financial Aid tile of your ctcLink student portal.
 If you have questions about the Satisfactory Academic Progress requirements, please contact the Financial Aid Office.